 The Last Word: This is a very rough draft.
 Please excuse any mistakes and ask questions if you’re not clear on something.

-If you wish to contact Cyntelle, you can either contact her by email or her blog.
-Also, if you have any information or experience with Embolization, Cyntelle would love to hear from you…
+If you wish to contact Cyntelle, you can either contact her by email or follow her blog.

 I want to send a special Thank You out to Cyntelle for being brave enough to share her personal story, struggle, and victories with us today.
 You are a beautiful, brave, and strong woman.
 Thank you!!!
 I also want to congratulate Cyntelle on her perseverance in her medical treatment.
 Many others may have given up in your situation.
 But you didn’t!
 I am very proud of you.
 Best of luck at your upcoming appointments, and I hope you and your physician can find a treatment that agrees with your body a bit better.
 Yours, Lisa.